 Suggestions

-Consolidate repeated pitfalls (userId/anonymousId requirement, ISO 8601 timestamps, response parsing) into a single 'Common Requirements' section instead of repeating them in every workflow.
+Deduplicate repeated pitfalls (userId/anonymousId requirement, ISO 8601 timestamps, async processing) into a single shared section instead of repeating in every workflow.

-Add explicit error recovery steps for batch operations: what to do when individual messages fail, how to retry, and how to validate results.
+Add explicit error-recovery steps for batch operations: what to check in the response, how to retry failed messages, and when to abort.

 | Dimension | Reasoning | Score |